ryan-mcclue/unsw/comp3331/wk5/week5.md

   2. Adjusting to bandwidth/congestion-avoidance (AIMD (additive increase multiplicative decrease, i.e halve on loss) leads to saw-tooth)
   (The various methods by which to update the CWND such as AIAD affect fairness (0.5 + 0.5 = 1) and efficiency (x + y = 1) differently)
-  (Therefore, CWND update methodolgy impacts on thoroughput)
+  (Therefore, CWND update methodolgy impacts on thoroughput) (So, if SSthreshold=6, will increase CWND by 2 each RTT until 6, then start congestion avoidance increasing by 1)

 TCP-Tahoe, TCP-Reno (most common)

 IMPORTANT: ssthres. is continually updated.
 Furthermore, the slow-start can be repeated

+For about to send, consider first sent and retransmission scenarios

 TODO: Understand ACK numbers for lost packets
 TODO: fast retransmit vs fast recovery?